simonmichael/hledger/CONTRIBUTING.md

 ## Commit messages

-Starting with the 1.23 release cycle, I'm proposing some new conventions for commit messages (WIP, will evolve as needed), aiming to:
+Starting with the 1.23 release cycle, I'm proposing some new conventions for commit messages (WIP, will evolve as needed), aiming to

-- reduce the cost of maintaining change docs (changelogs, release notes, announcements)
-- reduce the cost of releases
 - encourage considered, focussed, well documented changes
+- reduce the cost of code review, maintaining changelogs and release notes, and releasing
 - increase our throughput (rate of shipping useful, reliable, documented, maintainable features)

 **hledger commit conventions:**